mbjones/lituyamon/README.md

 - 28-01192d67a561 - Engine Room
 - 28-01192d4fffe6 - Lazarette

-Calibrating sensors is done by testing the sensors in ice water and boiling water, and using the following forula:
+Calibrating sensors is done by testing the sensors in ice water and boiling water, and using the following formula:

 - CorrectedValue = (((RawValue – RawLow) * ReferenceRange) / RawRange) + ReferenceLow
 - example: (((20 - 2) * 100) / 99) + 0 = 18.18